Stephany Folsom

-Stephany Folsom is a screenwriter best known for her work on Toy Story 4 (2019) and Paper Girls.
+Stephany Folsom is a screenwriter, best known for her work on Toy Story 4 (2019) and Paper Girls.

 Early life

 Folsom was raised in Colorado Springs, Colorado.
-There, she developed an interest in filmmaking.
+While growing up, Folsom developed an appreciation for films: "I'd frequently visit the local movie theaters or DVD rental store, watching new and old movies as much as possible, studying the various crafts, genres and history."
 She told her high school counselor that she wanted to enroll in film school, but was advised instead to study radio.
-After graduating from high school, Folsom moved to Los Angeles, California and enrolled in film school at Loyola Marymount University.
-After graduating from Loyola, Folsom worked as a film development intern providing script coverage and notes.
+Folsom did not follow that advice, and after her high school graduation, she moved to Los Angeles, California.
+There, she enrolled in film school at Loyola Marymount University.
+After her graduation from Loyola, Folsom worked in feature film development, which she provided script coverage and notes.

-She left the position to focus on her personal writing, but soon left Los Angeles to assist a friend in filming a documentary short to support an AIDS clinic in India.
+Folsom left the position to focus on her personal writing, but soon left Los Angeles to assist a friend in filming a documentary short to support an AIDS clinic in India.
 Complications arose, in which Folsom later explained, "The clinic was never going to be built.
 It was near the Golden Triangle so there were all kinds of problems with drug trafficking.
 I didn't know any of this was going on there before I went ...
 We ended up being in lockdown and under curfew."
 The project was never completed; nevertheless, Folsom later worked with various foundations to produce documentary shorts about human trafficking and AIDS.
 Meanwhile, she wrote for the YouTube series Ds2dio 360, while writing feature-length spec scripts.
-After a few years, Folsom recalled feeling "completely burnt out on the travel and tough subject matter."
+After a few years, Folsom recalled she felt "completely burnt out on the travel and tough subject matter."